What is Dilaudid Addiction?

 Dilaudid is a pain medication containing hydromorphone.
 Unfortunately, because this drug can cause euphoric effects when taken in large doses, many individuals abuse it.
-This dangerous misuse can lead to addiction, and if you are currently experiencing addictive symptoms, it is important to seek out a safe, reliable treatment program as soon as possible.
-Call 800-654-0987 today.Take Back Your Life.
-Call The 24Hr Addiction Hotline 800-654-0987
+This dangerous misuse can lead to physical dependence, psychological dependence, and addiction.

-According to the National Library of Medicine, Dilaudid and other opioids work by “changing the way the brain and nervous system respond to pain.”
+Dilaudid and other opioids work by changing the way the brain and nervous system respond to pain.
 This medication is given to individuals suffering from acute and chronic pain, but in many cases, abuse occurs in those who experience tolerance and dependence and start taking more of the drug.
-Many people also take Dilaudid without ever having a prescription for it in the first place.
+Many people also abuse Dilaudid without ever having a prescription for it in the first place.

 Like other narcotics, Dilaudid is addictive when misused.
-And, according to the National Institute on Drug Abuse, the issue of opioid abuse is only becoming more severe in our community.
 Many individuals who start out misusing Dilaudid and other prescription drugs later turn to heroin to satisfy their cravings and stave off withdrawal symptoms, and the potential for this outcome is a serious problem.
-Abusing Dilaudid can only lead to more and more dangerous outcomes the longer it goes untreated.

 People who are taking larger than necessary doses of Dilaudid will become drowsy, confused, and dizzy.
 They will also experience a euphoric high that will be very easy to recognize.
 Other signs and symptoms that a person is using Dilaudid include:

 - Stomach pain or cramps